josepeon/math/README.md

 - Practiced solving and checking systems of linear equations
 - Worked on graphing linear functions and interpreting slope/intercept
 - Applied ratios, proportions, and percent calculations in problem-solving

+## August 24, 2025 – Practice Log

+- Reviewed algebraic manipulation with emphasis on fractions and decimals
+- Solved systems of equations through substitution, elimination, and graphing
+- Practiced graphing linear inequalities and interpreting feasible regions
+- Worked on ratio, proportion, and percentage-based word problems